J4NN0/go-cache/README.md

 func main() {
 	// Create a cache with a default expiration time of 10 minutes, and which
-	// evicts expired items every second
-	c := cache.NewCache(10*time.Minute, 1*time.Second)
+	// purges expired items every 1 second c := cache.NewCache(10*time.Minute, 1*time.Second)
 	defer c.Stop()

-	// Set a new entry with key "foo" and value "someValue", with the default expiration time prior set (i.e. 10 minutes) c.Set("foo", "someValue", cache.DefaultExpiration)
+	// Set a new entry with key "foo" and value "someValue", with the default
+	// expiration time prior set (i.e. 10 minutes)
+	c.Set("foo", "someValue", cache.DefaultExpiration)

 	// Set a new entry with key "bar" and value "1", with no expiration time